 Two major natural disasters, coupled with deforestation, a longer monsoon period and changes in climate have caused major challenges to ongoing food security within Chin State over the last ten years.

-More recently, in July 2015, Cyclone Komen caused devastation across the region destroying approximately 75% of the harvest and creating an acute need for short-term food aid.
-In 2017, Cyclone Mora swept across western Chin State destroying houses and farms.
+In July 2015, Cyclone Komen caused devastation across the region destroying approximately 75% of the harvest and creating an acute need for short-term food aid and in 2017, Cyclone Mora swept across western Chin State destroying houses and farms.

 During disasters like these, Health & Hope has enabled supporters to provide over 100,000 tonnes of food into villages across the region, delivered by local community members to those in need.
 This has strengthened community bonds across the region.
 In addition, Health & Hope has partnered with key international agencies to deliver:

 - Clean Delivery Kits (CDKs) for pregnant women

 - vitamin supplements for children under five and pregnant women.

 Relief work is essential for bridging the gap while communities work hard to recover before the new growing season arrives.